DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 ## The Archaeological Evidence: Stone, Bone, and Blood

+*Dr. Vasquez had been quiet during the genetic discussion, but now she looked up from her archaeological data with an expression of grim recognition.*

-The genetic evidence of the hybridization crisis is powerfully corroborated by archaeological discoveries that reveal the brutal reality of this ancient war.
-The period of the Y-chromosome bottleneck (5000-3000 BCE) coincides precisely with two seemingly contradictory phenomena: the construction of magnificent megalithic monuments and an unprecedented surge in organized violence.
-These are not separate events—they are interconnected manifestations of the same social revolution.
+*"The genetic evidence matches perfectly with what we're seeing in the archaeological record," she said, pulling up site maps and excavation photos.
+"The period of the Y-chromosome bottleneck coincides precisely with two seemingly contradictory phenomena: the construction of magnificent megalithic monuments and an unprecedented surge in organized violence."*

+*She highlighted different sites across Europe, her voice growing more intense as the pattern became clear.*

+*"These aren't separate events—they're interconnected manifestations of the same social revolution.
+The monuments aren't just tombs—they're victory markers.
+Built by the lineages that survived the war."*

+*Dr. Chen studied the timeline.
+"You're saying the megaliths are monuments to the winners of the hybridization crisis?"*

+*"I'm saying," Vasquez replied, "that the genetic evidence of the hybridization crisis is powerfully corroborated by archaeological discoveries that reveal the brutal reality of this ancient war."*

 ### The Age of Stone: Megalithic Monuments as Lineage Markers